kio42069/Stick-Hero/README.md

 ## JUnit tests

 - A JUnit test was used to check whether StickGenerator is singleton or not.

+## Saving

+- implemented in the SaveData class.

 ## Creative component